-After testing a number of different machines as well as plenty of research, we found that the best pressure washer for cars is the Kärcher K4 Full Control.
-Although the brand offer newer models, the K4 provides all the performance you require for car valeting and great value for the money at the same time.
+After testing several different machines as well as plenty of research, we found that the best pressure washer for cars is the Kärcher K4 Full Control.
+Although the brand offers newer models, the K4 provides all the performance you require for car valeting and great value for the money at the same time.
+However, to provide you with a selection of car pressure washers to choose from, we’ve also recommended other machines based on our testing and research.

 Best Car Pressure Washer Overview